quasilyte/go-perfguard/README.md

 ## Quick start

-If you want to install the ruleguard from source, it's as simple as:
+If you want to install the perfguard from source, it's as simple as:

 ```bash
 # Installs a `perfguard` binary under your `$(go env GOPATH)/bin`